pingcap/docs-cn/ticdc/manage-ticdc.md

     - `normal`: The replication task runs normally.
     - `stopped`: The replication task is stopped (manually paused).
     - `error`: The replication task is stopped (by an error).
     - `removed`: The replication task is removed.
 Tasks of this state are displayed only when you have specified the `--all` option.
-To see these tasks when this option is not specified, execute the `changefeed query` command.
+To see these tasks when this option is not specified, run the `changefeed query` command.
     - `finished`: The replication task is finished (data is replicated to the `target-ts`).
 Tasks of this state are displayed only when you have specified the `--all` option.
-To see these tasks when this option is not specified, execute the `changefeed query` command.
+To see these tasks when this option is not specified, run the `changefeed query` command.

 #### Query a specific replication task

-To query a specific replication task, execute the `changefeed query` command.
+To query a specific replication task, run the `changefeed query` command.
 The query result includes the task information and the task state.
 You can specify the `--simple` or `-s` argument to simplify the query result that will only include the basic replication state and the checkpoint information.
 If you do not specify this argument, detailed task configuration, replication states, and replication table information are output.

 ```shell
 cdc cli changefeed query -s --server=http://10.0.10.25:8300 --changefeed-id=simple-replication-task